Dhareppa08/MeriSKILL_Internship_/README.md

 <h2 align ='center'> About the Internship
 </h2>
-The Meri Skill data analysis internship is a 3-6 month program that provides students and recent graduates with real-world experience in the field of data analysis.
+The Meri Skill data analysis internship program that provides students and recent graduates with real-world experience in the field of data analysis.
 Interns will have the opportunity to work on real-time projects, collaborate with experienced professionals, and learn from the latest trends and technologies.

 Some of the key tasks that interns can expect to perform include: